escapecode/conkor/README.md

 * Add hot spot and updated image to show webcam screenshot (e.g. datacenter, front door, etc.)
 * Add forecasts and link to eather site
 * heat graphs for things like disk utilization
+* not sure if should be a part of Conky / Lua, but maybe add notifications (low disk spac, file mount, logging, etc.)

 ### License